cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 const LOW_SPEED = HIGH_SPEED / 2;
 const RATIO = sqrt(2);
 const message = DEBUG ?
 "Debug" : "Release";
-const FORMAT = $"Position: $, $";
+const FORMAT = $"Position: $x, $y";
 ```

-Constants are global, even if their names contain lower-case characters.
-The value assigned to them must be either a
-numeric, boolean or text literal, or an expression whose value can be computed at compile time.
-Compile-time
-evaluation uses the same rules as Mindustry Logic, i.e. `const ERROR = 1 / 0` is a valid constant declaration which
-creates a constant `ERROR` with a value of `null`.
+Compile-time evaluation uses the same rules as Mindustry Logic, i.e. `const ERROR = 1 / 0` is a valid constant declaration which creates a constant `ERROR` with a value of `null`.

-If a numeric value is assigned to a constant, and it isn't possible to [encode the value into an mlog literal](SYNTAX.markdown#numeric-literals-in-mindustry-logic), a compilation error occurs.
+If a numeric value is assigned to a constant, and it isn't possible to [encode the value into an mlog literal](SYNTAX.markdown#specifics-of-numeric-literals-in-mindustry-logic), a compilation error occurs.

-A name used for a constant cannot be used for a main, global or local variable.

-Unlike program parameters, constants aren't kept in processor variables, and their values therefore cannot be changed in compiled code.
-It also means that in the following code
+Among other uses, constants can be used to optionally exclude sections of code while compiling:

 ```
 const DEBUG = false;